matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 Try and do something with STUN or TURN or [COAP](http://coap.technology/).

-Rather than requiring the devices to poll for updated "long-polling" could be used instead similar to `/sync`.
+Rather than requiring the devices to poll for updates, "long-polling" could be used instead similar to `/sync`.

 ## Security considerations